pypa/pip/README.rst

 * `Installation`_
 * `Usage`_

+Updates are released regularly and more details on them can be found in our documentation:

 * `Release notes`_
+* `Release process`_

 If you find bugs, need help, or want to talk to the developers please use our mailing lists or chat rooms: